Thematic classification of publications in SLU:s publication database

 Publications in SLUpub are classified according to SSIF which is the Swedish standard for classifying research by subject, also called SCB/UKÄ classification.
 This classification scheme is used for various types of research information and the purpose is to be able to conduct different types of subject-oriented publication analyses both within SLU and nationally.

-Publication data from SLUpub is delivered to the national database SwePub for analysis and bibliometrics which is currently under development and will be a source for publication based analyses.
-Potential users of these data include Swedish government agencies such as research funders.
+Publication data from SLUpub is delivered to the national database SwePub for analysis and bibliometrics which is a source for publication based analyses.
+Users of these data include Swedish government agencies such as research funders.

 Choosing the correct topic